DeeboyEdx/speech2input/README.md

 - [ ] *You must be logged into your computer for most, if not all, actions to succeed.*
 - [ ] A digital assistant's attention span is short.
 So, commands must be swift and to the point.
   - [ ] As such, performing multiple or complex actions utilizing this project may prove difficult.
 To alleviates this pressure, the Alexa method introduced a follow-up mode.
-- [ ] Giving literal key-press commands can be tricky to near impossible as it is wholly dependent on what the digital assistant *thinks* it heard with their tendency to listen for natural spoken language.
+- [ ] Giving literal key-press commands can be tricky to near impossible as it is wholly dependent on what the digital assistant *thinks* it heard.
+With their tendency to listen for natural spoken language, they can mishear.
 For example, it may hear "end" when you say "n".
-I try to work with this by providing an equivalency dictionary but it isn't perfect.
+This project attempts to mitigate misheard literal key-press commands with an equivalency dictionary, but it isn't perfect.
 - [ ] Log file location may differ depending on whether the script is executed from the console[^6] or by Push2Run.

 ## Footnotes